-We're through five weeks of the college football season, and the 2019 NFL draft class is just starting to take shape.
-You'll start to see some players moving up and down the big board.
-And with seven months still between us and draft night, there will be plenty of change still to come.
+The halfway mark of the college football season is here, and the 2019 NFL draft class is clearing up little by little.
+With each week, players will move up and down the board.
+And with half a year still between us and draft night, there will be plenty of change still to come.

-Here are my top 32 players for next year's draft, updated from the preseason edition.
+Here are my top 32 players for next year's draft, updated from the Oct.
+2 version.

 Note: Underclassmen are marked with an asterisk.

 1. Nick Bosa, DE, Ohio State*